ajhc/ajhc/README.md

 ### Yet

 * Cabalize Ajhc.
 Ajhc's hl files will be not controled with cabal.
+* No more depend on DrIFT.
+Use http://hackage.haskell.org/package/derive.
+* No more depend on CPAN (LWP and YAML).
+* Support LPCXpresso NXP LPX1769 with demo.
 * Rewrite Cortex-M3 base library with Ajhc.
 * Pass all regress test, and enable regress fail setting on travis-ci. https://travis-ci.org/ajhc/ajhc